-Setting What to do

-Lock Acquisition Timeout Specify the time interval (in milliseconds) that the cache waits for a lock to be acquired on an object.
-You might want to increase this setting if the User Application gets a lot of lock timeout exceptions in the application log.
-The default is 15000 ms.
+Settings What to do Lock Acquisition Timeout Specify the time interval (in milliseconds) that the cache waits for a lock to be acquired on an object.
+You might want to increase this setting if the Identity Applications imposes a lot of lock timeout exceptions in the application log.
+The default value is 15000 ms.

-Wake Up Interval Seconds Specify the time interval (in seconds) that the cache eviction policy waits before waking up to do the following:

-Process the evicted node events

-Clean up the size limit and age-out nodes